saagie/updatarium/README.md

             onSuccessStoreLogs = true,
             onErrorStoreLogs = true
         ) { event -> event.message!! }
-Updatarium(MongodbPersistEngine(config)).executeChangelog(pathOfYourChangelogFile)
+Updatarium(MongodbPersistEngine(config)).executeChangeLog(pathOfYourChangeLogFile)
 ```

-A `PersistConfig` instance sould have :
+A `PersistConfig` instance should have :

  - level : org.apache.logging.log4j.Level (the minimal log level captured)
  - onSuccessStoreLogs : boolean.
-At true, persitEngine will receive a list of logs when call the `unlock` function in case of succes.
+At true, persistEngine will receive a list of logs when call the `unlock` function in case of success.
  - onErrorStoreLogs : boolean.
-At true, persitEngine will receive a list of logs when call the `unlock` function in case of failure.
+At true, persistEngine will receive a list of logs when call the `unlock` function in case of failure.
  - layout : a lambda representing the transformation to applied to map a `InMemoryEvent` into a `String`

 ### Architecture

-#### The concept of Changelogs and Changesets?
+#### The concept of ChangeLogs and ChangeSets?

-A changelog represent all changes you have to execute for a version, a date,...
+A changeLog represent all changes you have to execute for a version, a date,...

-In a changelog, you can have one or more changesets.
+In a changeLog, you can have one or more changeSets.

-Each changeset represent a list of dependent changes to execute.
+Each changeSet represent a list of dependent changes to execute.

 One example :
-for a new release you need to update all customer documents in a MongoDb database by adding a new field, then call a HTTP endpoint to activate a feature.
+for a new release you need to update all customer documents in a MongoDb database by adding a new field, then call an HTTP endpoint to activate a feature.
 And for the same release, you should do some modifications in Kubernetes pods with no link with the customers documents modification.
-You have 2 changesets:
+You have 2 changeSets:
  - one for the customer documents and HTTP call
  - one for the Kubernetes modification

-because they are no links between both, but you have a link between the MongoDb document update and the HTTP call ...
+because they are no links between both, but you have a link between the MongoDb document update, and the HTTP call ...
 If the MongoDb update failed, you should not execute the HTTP call.

 So you'll have this :

-- Changelog
+- ChangeLog
-   - Changeset1
+   - ChangeSet1
      - action: update MongoDb
      - action: HTTP call
-   - Changeset2
+   - ChangeSet2
      - action: Kubernetes modification

 #### Internal organization